eclipse/vorto/website/content/userguide/create_model.md

 weight: 105
 ---

-This section would lead you through the steps to create a new model, say either a Information model or function block or data type.
+This section would lead you through the various ways to create a new model, say either a Information model or function block or data type.
 <!-- more -->

 ## Prerequisite

-Any user who wants to create a new model need to be logged in to Vorto repository.
-If the user is not logged in yet, click on the button **login** on the top right hand coner.
+The user needs to be logged in to repository to create models.

 ## Create a model

+* There are 2 ways to create new models in the repository

+1. Using the **Web Editor** with the repository
+2. Using any 3rd party tool and importing the models, refer: [Model Importing]({{< ref "userguide/import_model.md" >}})

+Here we will be seeing the steps to create models through the _Web Editor_

 * click on **create new model** button that leads to the following dialog box.